patelharsh21/200-days/README.md

 -solved one question on graph
 ## Day 47
 -Worked on minor project
--Started a llm based Restourant
--Solved 3 questions on leetcode
+-Started a llm based Restourant name suggestion and menu suggestion web app -Solved 3 questions on leetcode
 ## Day 48
 -build an object detection using yolo